 Location of project: Washington

 Location of residency: WashingtonView website Save Need help writing this grant?

 Washington Sea Grant (WSG) requests proposals for one- to two-year projects from investigators at academic, research and education institutions throughout the state of Washington.
-Funded projects will contribute to WSG and state priority information needs and advance knowledge in one of four focus areas: healthy coastal ecosystems; sustainable fisheries and aquaculture; resilient communities and economies; and ocean literacy and workforce development.
+Funded projects will contribute to WSG and state priority information needs by advancing knowledge in one of four focus areas: healthy coastal ecosystems, sustainable fisheries and aquaculture, resilient communities and economies, and ocean literacy and workforce development.

 This year, WSG is requesting proposals to implement its 2018–2022 Strategic Plan.
 Applicants may propose to conduct projects that align with any of four critical program areas laid out in the WSG Strategic Plan.
-However, the proposal must identify the areas addressed and explain how the not mutually exclusive and successful proposals often fit into more than one.
+However, the proposal must identify the areas addressed and explain how the project contributes to WSG strategic goals.
+Critical program areas are not mutually exclusive, and successful proposals often fit into more than one.
 The four areas are explained in greater detail in the strategic plan and summarized below:

 Healthy Coastal Ecosystems

 Located within one of the world’s most productive marine regions, Washington’s ocean and coastal resources support diverse cultural, economic and ecological services.
 Today, population growth, regional development and environmental change create stresses on and challenges for those services throughout Puget Sound and the coastal Pacific.
 Research is needed to improve understanding of ecosystem structure and function, identify and prioritize emerging threats, rebuild depleted marine populations, restore coastal habitats, and address threats like ocean acidification, harmful algal blooms, hypoxia and aquatic invasive species.

 Sustainable Fisheries and Aquaculture